ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 ---
 ## Simple and Powerful File Sharing

+Better Sync Client (fixes a lot of issues)
+Surface all files and sites in One Drive.
+Sync SharePoint libraries in One Drive
+25TB of storage per site/group

 Sync SharePoint Libraries using the One Drive Sync Client.
 Sync SharePoint individual folders.

 Open SharePoint documents directly from the One Drive site.